DannyFischer/Detail-Page/README.md

 ## JavaScript
 The gulp.js JavaScript task concats and minifies all JavaScript files, libraries and plugins into one resource (main.js) which is loaded asynchonously in the footer.
 Unnecessary browser requests avoided, great.

-The configuartion is set to prepend the contents of `libraries` (e.g. jQuery) and `plugins` to the `main.js` file, which contains project specific JavaScript and is additionally linted.
+The configuration is set to prepend the contents of `libraries` (e.g. jQuery) and `plugins` to the `main.js` file, which contains project specific JavaScript and is additionally linted.
 JShint is used for the linting task while it is set to ignore third-party scripts.

 The distribution-ready file structure: *Libraries » Plugins » Custom JS*